dlk3/udm-hacks/openvpn-udm/README.md

 # Security Caveat

 This process requires some additions to the <code>iptables</code> rules that the UDM uses to protect a network behind a firewall.
 While I try not to do stupid stuff that exposes my network to harm, I cannot guarantee that there are no security exposures in the iptables rules changes I describe below.
+Fair warning, ok?
+Do not do any of this if your UDM protects a critical network.
 I cannot accept any responsibility for any harm that may befall anyone as a result of what I have done and documented here.

 ## Install EasyRSA

 EasyRSA is a tool that the OpenVPN development team has created to make the process of creating the PKI (public key infrastructure) associated with OpenVPN simpler.
-This PKI is where I will create, store and manage all of the certificates, keys and configuration files for my OpenVPN server and clients.
+This PKI is where I create, store and manage all of the certificates, keys and configuration files for my OpenVPN server and clients.

 EasyRSA is available in the OpenVPN GitHub repository at (https://github.com/OpenVPN/easy-rsa/releases/latest).
-I will download and install the latest <code>EasyRSA-*.tgz</code> file found there into a persistent directory on my UDM.
+I downloaded and installed the latest <code>EasyRSA-*.tgz</code> file found there into a persistent directory on my UDM.

 After connecting to my UDM via ssh, I installed EasyRSA with these commands:
 ```